 Big Data technologies used: AWS EC2, AWS S3, Flume, Spark, Spark Sql, Tableau, Airflow

-Big Data Architecture: This implementation is deployed on AWS EC2 and uses flume for ingestion, S3 as a data store, Spark Sql tables for processing, Tableau for visualisation and Airflow for orchestration.
+Big Data Architecture: This implementation is deployed on AWS EC2 and uses flume for ingestion, S3 as a data store, Spark SQL tables for processing, Tableau for visualization, and Airflow for orchestration.

-Problem: The movielens dataset contains a large number of movies, with information regarding actors, ratings, duration etc. We need to analyse this data and answer a few queries such as which movies were popular etc.
+Problem: The movielens dataset contains a large number of movies, with information regarding actors, ratings, duration, etc. We need to analyze this data and answer a few queries such as which movies were popular etc.

 Big data technologies used: Microsoft Azure, Azure Data Factory, Azure Databricks, Spark

-Big Data Architecture: This projects starts of by creating a resource group in azure.
-To this group we add a storage account and move the raw data.
-Then we create and run Azure data factory (ADF) pipelines.
-Following this we spring up the Azure spark cluster to perform transformations on the data using Spark Sql.
+Big Data Architecture: This sample Hadoop real-time project starts off by creating a resource group in azure.
+To this group, we add a storage account and move the raw data.
+Then we create and run an Azure data factory (ADF) pipelines.
+Following this, we spring up the Azure spark cluster to perform transformations on the data using Spark SQL.
 This makes the data ready for visualization that answers our analysis.